obsidianmd/obsidian-help/en/Getting started/Sync your notes across devices.md

 2. Use the **Setup Folder Sync** action and select your empty vault.
 3. Commit and push any changes to your vault using the Working Copy app.

-**Note:** While we don't officially support this method, several of our users have reported that they've successfully used Working Copy to sync their notes.
+> [!note] While we don't officially support this method, several of our users have reported that they've successfully used Working Copy to sync their notes.

-### Why can't I sync using X?

-We understand that many of you use other services for syncing files and you'd prefer to use it for syncing your notes as well.

-Obsidian works differently from other Markdown editors on iOS.
-Editors such as 1Writer and iA Writer access one note at a time, which lets them use built-in support for documents.
+### Why is my preferred syncing service not officially supported?

-In contrast, many features in Obsidian need access to your entire vault.
-For example if you rename a file, then Obsidian needs to update all files in the vault that links to that file.
+Unlike some note-taking apps which access one file at a time, Obsidian requires access to your entire vault for many of its features.
+For example, renaming a file requires Obsidian to update all links to that file across the vault.
+Achieving this functionality consistently and reliably with other services can be challenging or impossible.

-Implementing a system to read, modify, and monitor an entire folder structure comprising of possibly thousand of notes outside of the supported locations is challenging.
-We hope to address this limitation in the future.

-If you're a developer, you can build a plugin that uses the Web APIs for each individual sync service.
+Obsidian officially supports Obsidian Sync and iCloud Drive, but there are many alternative syncing solutions available from other developers, including [[Community plugins]].

 ### Where are my vaults stored?

 If you choose not to use iCloud Drive when you create your vault, Obsidian stores it in a local file system for the Obsidian app.
 Other apps, such as [[#Working Copy]], can access your vault by selecting the vault from the file system.

+> [!warning]
+> Before you uninstall Obsidian on iOS, please note that any notes stored in the local file system will be deleted by iOS.
+>
-**Caution:** Any notes stored in the local file system are deleted by iOS when you uninstall the app.
-Make sure to back up your notes before you uninstall the Obsidian app.
+> To avoid losing your data, make sure to back up your notes to a cloud service or an external storage device before uninstalling the Obsidian app.

 ## Sync notes on Android